-- Faculty Experts.
-Course redesign requires that faculty experts explicitly identify a course's desired learning outcomes and agree on course content.
-Most courses appropriate for course redesign are typically taught by more than one faculty member.
-To ensure course consistency, faculty experts must work together on the redesign-resolving any differences in how the course will be offered-and must collaboratively plan the most effective way to accomplish the redesign goals. - Administrators.
-Because redesigns affect multiple sections, large numbers of students, and academic policies and practices, it is important that the team involve academic administrators.
-The level of those administrators will depend on the organization of the institution and the institution's size.
+- Faculty experts.
+Course redesign requires that faculty experts explicitly identify the course's desired learning outcomes and agree on course content.
+Developmental math programs typically include more than one faculty member.
+To ensure course consistency, these faculty experts must work together on the redesign-resolving any differences in how the course will be offered-and must collaboratively plan the most effective way to accomplish the redesign goals. - Administrators.
+Because redesigns impact multiple sections, large numbers of students, and academic policies and practices, it is important that the team involve academic administrators.
+The level of these administrators will depend on the organization and size of the institution.
 For some, it will be the provost/academic vice president or designee; for others, it will be a dean or department chair.
-Those team members play important roles when institutional issues arise such as changes in scheduling or the use of classroom space.
-If unexpected issues arise in the process of redesign implementation, administrators can help the team resolve them quickly and effectively across institutional offices.

-- Technology Professionals.
-These team members provide expertise so that the redesign goals are accomplished in ways that make the technology as easy as possible for students to use.
+These team members play important roles when institutional issues arise such as changes in scheduling or the use of classroom space.
+If unexpected implementation issues arise in the process of redesign implementation, administrators can help the team resolve them quickly and effectively across institutional offices. - Technology professionals.
+These team members provide expertise so that the redesign goals are accomplished in ways that make the technology as easy for students to use as possible.
 Technology professionals contribute ideas about how to increase interaction with content as well as with other students.
-They also suggest design approaches that ensure that the technology will not limit students' learning options. - Assessment Experts.
-In Chapter VII, NCAT sets forth straightforward methods whereby student learning in the redesigned course can be compared with student learning in the traditional course.
-It is, however, useful to include on the team a member who is knowledgeable about assessment and research design-especially if the institution seeks to measure additional facets of the redesign such as performance in downstream courses or student satisfaction.
-Such expertise may be found in a department of education or a department of psychology or in offices of institutional research. - Instructional Designers.
+They also suggest design approaches to ensure that the technology does not limit students' learning options.

+- Assessment experts.
+In Chapter VII, NCAT offers straightforward methods to enable student learning in the redesigned course to be compared with that in the traditional course.
+It is, however, useful to include on the team a member who is knowledgeable about assessment and research design, particularly if the institution seeks to measure additional facets of the redesign such as performance in downstream courses or student satisfaction, to name a few.
+This expertise may be found in departments of education or psychology or in offices of institutional research. - Instructional designers.
 If your campus is fortunate to have instructional designers on staff, you may wish to add one to the team.
-An instructional designer can help guide the resequencing of instruction and provide insight into learning theory and modularization.
-Subject matter experts are not always learning experts, and such guidance can be crucial.
+The instructional designer can help guide the resequencing of instruction and provide insight into learning theory and modularization.
+Subject-matter experts are not always learning experts, and such guidance can be critical.